-Sarah R. Coffin, 54, is currently President, Performance Products Division, Hexion Specialty Chemicals, Inc., a supplier of thermoset and other high performance resins.
+Sarah R. Coffin, 55, is President, Performance Products Division, Hexion Specialty Chemicals, Inc., a supplier of thermoset and other high performance resins.
 Ms. Coffin worked from 2004 to 2005 as Vice President Sales and Marketing for Seaman Corporation, a private firm serving the industrial coated fabric market.
-Prior to joining Seaman Corporation, Ms. Coffin served as Senior Vice President Global Sourcing, Human Resources and Information Technology of Noveon, Inc., a global producer of performance polymer systems and adhesives from 2002 to 2003.
-Prior to that, from 1998 to 2002, she was Group President Specialty Plastics and Polymer Additives, Senior Vice President and General Manager Performance Coatings with BF Goodrich Performance Materials Company/Noveon, Inc., a manufacturer of performance polymer systems and additives.
+She served as Senior Vice President Global Sourcing, Human Resources and Information Technology of Noveon, Inc., a global producer of performance polymer systems and adhesives from 2002 to 2003.
+From 1998 to 2002, she was Group President Specialty Plastics and Polymer Additives, Senior Vice President and General Manager Performance Coatings with BF Goodrich Performance Materials Company/Noveon, Inc., a manufacturer of performance polymer systems and additives.
 She has been a director of SPX since 1995.

-Christopher J. Kearney, 51, was named President, Chief Executive Officer and a director of SPX in December 2004, and will assume the additional role of Chairman following the retirement of our current Chairman, Mr. Johnson.
-He joined SPX in February 1997 as Vice President, Secretary and General Counsel and an officer.
+Christopher J. Kearney, 52, is Chairman, President and Chief Executive Officer of SPX.
+He was named President and Chief Executive Officer in December 2004, and added the title of Chairman in May 2007.
+He joined the company in February 1997 as Vice President, Secretary and General Counsel and an officer of the company.
 Prior to joining SPX he was Senior Vice President and General Counsel of Grimes Aerospace Company, a leading manufacturer of aircraft lighting equipment, engine system components and electronic systems.
 His business experience also includes positions at Borg-Warner Chemicals as Senior Attorney and Senior Counsel at General Electric's global materials business.
 Mr. Kearney holds an undergraduate degree from the University of Notre Dame and a law degree from DePaul University Law School.
-Mr. Kearney is a member of the Advisory Council for University Libraries, University of Notre Dame.
+Mr. Kearney is a Member of the Advisory Council for University Libraries, University of Notre Dame.
 Mr. Kearney has been a director of SPX since 2004.